cbarbr/ws_fpga/README.md

 We were able to run an mnist model on this FPGA.
 Please see `mnist/README.MD` for more information.

-There is an additional Vivado project built for a larger FPGA in the TODO branch with a 16x16 PE array.
+There is an additional Vivado project built for a larger FPGA in the `upto_16x16_pe_array` branch with a 16x16 PE array.

 The address map is:
 <img width="923" height="604" alt="image" src="https://github.com/user-attachments/assets/c07882d6-ada9-454e-a300-56c15c88de64" />